nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

 ### What channel capacity means
-* Channel capacity is the maximum information we can transmit on a channel, on average, with one message
+* Channel capacity is the maximum information we can transmit on a channel, on average, with one symbol
 * One of the most important notions in information theory
 * Its importance comes from Shannon's second theorem (noisy channel theorem)
 * It allows us to compare channels